 Ron’s first transition update

 Ron Toews, our transition pastor, began with us at the end of November.
 Since this time, he has met one-on-one with more than 60 attendees at our church, and also participated in many groups and gatherings — from Impact nights, to board meetings, to Stephen Ministry conversations, to staff meetings and more.
 Through his listening and conversation, Ron has captured a summary of his learnings so far.
-You can read the draft of his first report, here.
+(Here is a link to this report!)

 Next steps and recommendations

 Besides this report, Ron has also identified a few key areas he has encouraged us (the Board) to focus on, to help us move forward:

 - Renewing our mission, vision and values.
 Knowing what guides us as church is crucial to making decisions about next steps.
 In line with this recommendation, this past Sunday we held a “KGF Conversation,” to delve more deeply into our mission, vision and values.
 The evening was beautiful, and helped us see ourselves in a new light.
 (You can click here for the “summary poem” from the evening.)
 What we hope to do is use this night’s information to review our current mission, vision and values, and see if any renewed or updated language is needed going forward.
 We hope to use the upcoming AGM (Mar 10) to present these shifts if any are being recommended.

 - Conducting pastoral staff evaluations.
 A helpful part of the mix in our “what’s next” conversation is to help gain a sense of how our current pastoral leadership is functioning.
 Ron has agreed to help kickstart an evaluation process, with Levi as the first evaluee; this process is underway.